duncan-r/SHIP/docs/source/tuflow/addingparts.rst

 Saving ControlFile's
 ####################

-If you've made some changes to some of the files in a controlFile class you will probably want to be able to save them to disk.
+If you've made some changes to some of the files in a ControlFile class you will probably want to be able to save them to disk.
 There are two options for doing this:

-   - getPrintablecontents(): returns a dict where keys are absolute paths of the tuflow control file and values are list of lines in that file.
+   - **getPrintablecontents()**: returns a dict where keys are absolute paths of the tuflow control file and values are list of lines in that file.
-   - write(): writes the contents of tuflow control files to disk.
+   - **write()**: writes the contents of tuflow control files to disk.

 If you want more control over what happens or you want to view the contents that you are about to write you should use getPrintableContents.
 Although it